 Library staff create online access to artiles, book chapters, and ebooks through direct linking to library e-resources or by digitizing print copies.
 These readings display in Moodle websites for courses.

 Textbooks for Journalism courses are placed on reserve at the Journalism Library.
 Students can check these out for short term loans.

-Each class is given a website that lists databases and services from the library.
+Library websites that list databases and other class specific resources are created for all Journalism courses.
 Students view these Library Course Pages from their MyU portal and can automatically be added to Moodle.

 Schedule a classroom visit and request lessons from the Journalism Library to help students develop research competencies and become successful at finding, evaluating, and applying information for assignments.

 The University Libraries has documentaries, feature films, and archives of television programs available via streaming services and with a collection of videos that can be reserved for classroom use.
 Physical collections of videos are housed at the Walter Library.

 The library maintains this open access repository to provide faculty with otions for self-archiving and long-term preservation of their scholarly publications, audo files, and data sets.